blade-lang/blade-docs/index.markdown

 ## What is Blade?
 ---
-Blade is a simple, clean and embeddable dynamic programming language created to be simple enough for beginners, powerful and expressive for professionals and for this reason it has a very small syntax set with a very low learning curve.
+Blade is a simple, clean and embeddable dynamic programming language created to be simple enough for beginners yet powerful and expressive for professionals and for this reason it has a very small syntax set with a very low learning curve.